-Improve the Well-Being of Patients with Multiple Sclerosis with Mindfulness
+Improve the Quality of Life of Multiple Sclerosis Patients with Mindfulness

 By John M. de Castro, Ph.D.

-“Studies in MS have shown that mindfulness can improve quality of life and help people cope better with their MS. Various studies found that mindfulness decreased pain, stress, anxiety and depression.
-People undergoing mindfulness training also reported better sleep.” – MS Trust
+“mindfulness can improve quality of life and help people cope better with their MS. Various studies found that mindfulness decreased pain, stress, anxiety and depression.” – MS Trust

 Multiple Sclerosis (MS) is a progressive demyelinating disease which attacks the coating on the neural axons which send messages throughout the body and nervous system.
 It affects about 2 million people worldwide and about 400,000 in the U.S. It is most commonly diagnosed in people between the ages of 20 and 50 years.
 Unfortunately, there is no cure for multiple sclerosis.
 There are a number of approved medications that are used to treat MS but are designed to lessen frequency of relapses and slow the progression of the disease, but they don’t address individual symptoms.

-So, improve the well-being of patients with Multiple Sclerosis with mindfulness.
+So, improve the quality of life of Multiple Sclerosis patients with mindfulness.